Neopaganism: Exploring Ancient Spirituality

 Rituals, Festivals, and Celebrations

-Rituals are a cornerstone of Neopagan practice.
-These rituals may involve invoking deities, celebrating seasonal festivals, or performing personal rites such as protection or healing spells.
-Neopagans often mark the equinoxes and solstices, as well as other key moments in the yearly cycle through festivals known as Sabbats.
+Rituals are a big deal in modern paganism.
+They can involve calling upon deities, celebrating seasonal festivals, or performing personal rites like spells for protection or healing.
+Neopagans often mark the equinoxes and solstices, as well as other key moments in the yearly cycle, through festivals called Sabbats.
+These rituals can be a powerful way to connect with the divine, honor the changing seasons, and cultivate a deeper sense of spirituality.

 Different Types of Neopagan Traditions